NVIDIA/aistore/docs/cli/cluster.md

    counters    show (GET, PUT, DELETE, RENAME, EVICT, APPEND) object counts, as well as:
                - numbers of list-objects requests;
                - (GET, PUT, etc.) cumulative and average sizes;
-               - associated error counters, if any, and more. throughput  show GET and PUT throughput, associated (cumulative, average) sizes and counters latency     show GET, PUT, and APPEND latencies and average sizes capacity    show target mountpaths, disks, and used/available capacity
+               - associated error counters, if any. throughput  show GET and PUT throughput, associated (cumulative, average) sizes and counters latency     show GET, PUT, and APPEND latencies and average sizes capacity    show target mountpaths, disks, and used/available capacity